centuri-engineering/AdoptOmero/main.md

 ## Access your data from anywhere

 * Browse and build figures directly from the web
+* Connect to OMERO through
-* With your tools (ImageJ / Fiji, Napari, QPath ...)
+your prefered tools (ImageJ, Napari, QPath, etc.)

+## Keep your data findable and usable

+* Keep track of all important metadata
+* Organize with tags and annotations
-* Even once your student / post-doc is gone
+* Find your data even once your student is gone
 * Easily share with data analysts

-## Keeping data safe
+## Keeping your data safe

 Your microscopy data will be stored

 - in the datacenter
 - with onsite and offsite backups
 - by data management professionals

 ## Now your data is [FAIR](https://www.go-fair.org/fair-principles/)